 They support a USB connection to your PC for your home studio.

-They can also be ideal for practicing at home thanks to the aux input and Bluetooth so you can add backing tracks or songs to play along.
+They can also be ideal for practicing at home thanks to the aux input and Bluetooth so you can add backing tracks or songs to play along with.

 The headphones output makes practicing even easier because it can be played at any time without disturbing the roommates or neighbors.